-MMO – What was the moment like when you heard your name selected by the New York Mets in the 2nd round of the 2016 Draft?
+MMO – What was the moment like when you heard your name selected by the New York Mets in the second-round of the 2016 Draft?
 Were you with family and friends when you heard the news?

 I just started to cry and I gave my girlfriend the biggest hug ever and gave both my mom and dad a hug.
 The whole day was so anxiety filled, but then after my name was called it was just a huge sigh of relief and just a feeling, like my body was tingling.

 MMO – It must’ve been almost an out of body experience to hear your name called on TV and be drafted by the Mets, something you’ve worked your whole life to reach.

 Pete – Yeah, it was definitely a dream come true and I couldn’t be happier.
 I’m just extremely happy and last year got to work real quick and this year I just look to continue off of it, and build off my last first season.
-So I’m just really excited for this first full year in pro ball, my first spring training, and I’m just ready to get after it.
+I’m just really excited for this first full year in pro ball, my first spring training, and I’m just ready to get after it.

 MMO – If you had to write a scouting report on yourself, especially for fans that may not know a lot about you, how would you describe your strengths and weaknesses?

-Pete – Well, definitely my biggest strength is my bat, but also to go with that, one thing I take pride in is my aggressive approach at the plate.
-I have a real simple but aggressive approach: if I see a ball that is remotely in my zone, or if I see a pitch that I think I can drive, I’m going to swing at it, or I’m going to take a chance that I’m going to take a good hack at it.
+Pete – Definitely my biggest strength is my bat, but also to go with that, one thing I take pride in is my aggressive approach at the plate.
+I have a real simple but aggressive approach.
+If I see a ball that is remotely in my zone, or if I see a pitch that I think I can drive, I’m going to swing at it, or I’m going to take a chance that I’m going to take a good hack at it.
 Also, at the same token, if you’re a good pitcher then I guess you can use a hitter’s aggressiveness against them, so that’s definitely one of the big things.